-All courses are reviewed by the University CORE Theme Areas committee, which makes a recommendation to the University Provost.
+All courses are reviewed by the University Core Theme Areas committee, which makes a recommendation to the University Provost.

 Once a course is approved for a theme area, the designation remains on the course indefinitely (at the discretion of the academic department in which it is offered).

-To propose a course, please click on the link to the WORD document provided below, and follow the instructions.
+To propose a course, please click on the link to the Word document provided below, and follow the instructions.

 Writing Intensive Course Proposals

 The intention of the writing-intensive requirement is for students to build on the college writing skills learned in the English composition courses (UCOR 101 and 102) and to develop advanced writing abilities in order to communicate with the general society as well as with professionals within their major field of study.
-In order to graduate, a student must have completed a minimum of four Writing-Intensive courses (WIC) beyond the two-semester University Core writing sequence.
-At least two of the courses must be taken in the student's major field during undergraduate course work.
+In order to graduate, a student must have completed a minimum of three Writing-Intensive courses (WIC) beyond the two-semester University Core writing sequence.
+At least one of the courses must be taken in the student's major field during undergraduate course work.